 Plan Description.
-The City of Arlington contributes to the Supplemental Death Benefit Fund (SDBF), a cost-sharing multiple-employer defined benefit group term life insurance plan operated by TMRS.
+The City of Arlington contributes to the Supplemental Death Benefit Fund (SDBF), a cost-sharing multipleemployer defined benefit group term life insurance plan operated by TMRS.
 This is a separate trust administered by the TMRS Board of Trustees.
-SDBF provides a death benefit of \$7,500 for retirees.
+SDBF provides a death benefit of \$7,500 for retiree.
 TMRS issues a publicly available financial report that includes financial statements and required supplementary information for SDBF.
 That report may be obtained from the TMRS website at www.TMRS.com.

 Funding Policy.
 Contribution requirements of the participating employers are established and may be amended by the TMRS Board of Trustees.
-The City is required to contribute at a rate assessed each year by the TMRS Board of Trustees, currently .12 percent of covered payroll.
+The City is required to contribute at a rate assessed each year by the TMRS Board of Trustees, currently .15 percent of covered payroll.
 The TMRS Board of Trustees sets the employer contribution rate based on the mortality and service experience of all employees covered by the plan and the demographics specific to the workforce of the City.
 There is a one-year delay between the actuarial valuation that serves as the basis for the employer contribution rate and the calendar year when the rate goes into effect.
 Contributions are made monthly based on covered payroll of employee members of the City.
 Contributions are utilized to fund active member deaths on a pay-as-you-go basis.
 Any excess contributions over payments then become net position available for OPEB.
-The City's contributions to SDBF for the years ended September 30, 2014, 2013, and 2012, were \$181,872, \$207,493, and \$209,933, respectively, which equaled the required contributions each year.
+The City's contributions to SDBF for the years ended September 30, 2015, 2014, and 2013, were \$230,122, \$187,872, and \$207,493, respectively, which equaled the required contributions each year.